Sandra Zaiter: Paralyzed by accident

 Zaiter was an experienced diver and swimmer until suffering a life-threatening accident on 13 September 1975 after misjudging the depth of the water at night.
 She hit her head on a rock during a dive at a beach in Cayo Icacos a small, uninhabited island off the coast of Fajardo, Puerto Rico.
-She was paralyzed by the accident and was wheelchair-bound for the rest of her life.
+She was paralyzed by the accident and used a wheelchair for the rest of her life.